2008–09 Sheffield Wednesday F.C. season

-The 2008–09 season was Sheffield Wednesday's 107th season in The Football League since being elected to the Football League First Division in 1892.
+The 2008–09 season was Sheffield Wednesday Football Club's 107th competitive season, their 4th consecutive season in the Championship, and their 151th year in existence as a football club.

 Season summary

 Sheffield Wednesday achieved their first league double over city rivals Sheffield United in 95 years, but that was the highlight of a mediocre season for the Owls.
-Still, a final 13th-placed finish was an improvement from the relegation struggle of the previous season.
+Still, a final 12th-placed finish was an improvement from the relegation struggle of the previous season.

 Kit

 Italian manufacturers Lotto remained kit manufacturers for the season, as did Sheffield-based internet service provider Plusnet for the kit sponsorship.
 A new kit was introduced for the season.